georgedashen/DualNetGO/README.md

 ### Generating prediction scores

 **Note: Please make sure pretrained models and processed data are downloaded before performing prediction.
-They are stored in the cafa3 zip file on zenodo.
-Put it in the 'data' folder and extract all files.**
+They are stored in the 'cafa3' zip file on [zenodo](https://zenodo.org/records/10963818).
+Put it under the 'data' folder and extract all files.**

 We provide the DualNetGO model checkpoint and also the corresponding TransformerAE graph embeddings and Esm sequence embeddings for directly prediction on protein sequences with FASTA file.
 We use the **blastp** tool from NCBI to search for a most similar sequence in our dataset as a replacement for a sequence that not exists in the any PPI network.
 So make sure that **blastp** is installed in the environment, or use `sudo apt install ncbi-blast+` to install.